earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 ## Geographic CRS - The Good & The Less Good

-Geographic coordinate systems in decimal degrees are helpful when we need to locate places on the Earth.
+Geographic coordinate systems in decimal degrees are helpful when you need to locate places on the Earth.
 However, latitude and longitude locations are not located using uniform measurement units.
 Thus, geographic `CRS`'s are not ideal for measuring distance.
 This is why other projected `CRS` have been developed.